 It's also important that your Facebook Page sees some activity, such as publishing posts and gaining followers, to avoid Facebook seeing it as a completely inactive Page.

-Additionally, each Instagram Business Profile does need to be connected to a unique, individual Facebook Page.
+Additionally, each Instagram business account does need to be connected to a unique, individual Facebook Page.
 The access token will be revoked if a Facebook Page is connected to multiple Instagram accounts.

 We do not recommend managing more than five Instagram accounts

 We have seen a few cases where agencies are managing hundreds of Instagram accounts for various clients.
-If single image or video posts are being shared to Instagram Business Profiles, this doesn’t tend to be an issue since those posts will be published automatically.
-However, since Instagram’s API for automatic posting does not yet support multiple images, those posts will be sent as reminders to your mobile device.
+If single image or video posts are being shared to Instagram business accounts, this doesn’t tend to be an issue since those posts will be published automatically.

 Instagram currently allows you to connect five accounts per device, meaning you can easily switch between them without logging in and out each time.
 However, if you’re managing more than five accounts, you’ll need to be logging in and out of accounts on a frequent basis, in order to publish the post to the right one when the reminder comes through.